MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-mixed-flow-receive-pick-ship.md

 ms.author: bholtorf
 ---

-# Walkthrough of inbound and outbound flow in mixed Warehouse Configurations
+# <a name="walkthrough-of-inbound-and-outbound-flow-in-mixed-warehouse-configurations"></a>Walkthrough of inbound and outbound flow in mixed Warehouse Configurations

 This walkthrough demonstrates how to complete inbound and outbound flows in mixed configuration, where for inbound flow warehouse is configured as Basic: Order-by-Order and for outbound flow Advanced configuration is used.
 For more information, see [Overview of different configuration options](../../design-details-warehouse-management.md#overview-of-different-configuration-options).

-## Prerequisites
+## <a name="prerequisites"></a>Prerequisites
 To complete this walkthrough, you need to make yourself a warehouse employee at *YELLOW* location by following these steps:
 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Employees**, and then choose the related link.
 2. Choose the **User ID** field, and select your own user account on the **Users** page.
 3. In the **Location Code** field, enter *YELLOW*.

-## Inbound flow: Receiving and Putting Away in Basic Warehouse Configurations
+## <a name="inbound-flow-receiving-and-putting-away-in-basic-warehouse-configurations"></a>Inbound flow: Receiving and Putting Away in Basic Warehouse Configurations

 In [!INCLUDE[prod_short](../../includes/prod_short.md)], the inbound processes for receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.